MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-known-issues.md

 # Microsoft Edge known issues

-This article tracks the high priority known issues, workarounds, and fixes for Microsoft Edge.
+This article tracks the known issues, workarounds, and fixes for Microsoft Edge.

 ## High impact issues